-Described as, “elegant” and “rich-voiced” by the New York Times, American mezzo-soprano Kristin Gornstein brings her vibrant stage presence and supple voice to a diverse repertoire ranging from Handel to improvisational modern and electronic music.
+Commended as, “elegant” and “rich-voiced” by the New York Times, American mezzo-soprano Kristin Gornstein brings her vibrant stage presence and supple voice to a diverse repertoire ranging from Handel to improvisational modern and electronic music.
 Praised as having “…a brilliant upper register that would be the envy of any soprano, with a chocolatey mezzo richness…” (Voce di Meche), Kristin frequently performs both opera and concert repertoire.

-Last season Kristin returned to Loft Opera in Brooklyn to debut the title role in The Rape of Lucretia, by Benjamin Britten, which was received with critical acclaim.
+Last season Kristin returned to Loft Opera in Brooklyn to debut the title role in The Rape of Lucretia, in which she was received with critical acclaim.
 Kristin also joined the Tanglewood Music Festival as a Vocal Fellow for their 75th anniversary season.
 Highlights from the summer include the world premiere of a commission for female voice and 4 percussionists by Steven Mackey, titled Madrigal, as well as selected scenes from Osvaldo Golijov’s Ainadamar as Federico Lorca with the TMC orchestra.
 Earlier in the season she debuted the role of Rosina in Il Barbiere di Siviglia with Loft Opera, and performed as Dulcinée in Massenet’s Don Quichotte, Romeo in Bellini’s I Capuleti e I Montecchi, Mrs. Slender in Salieri’s Falstaff, as well as the Alto soloist in Handel’s Messiah, and the Soprano II solos in Mozart’s Mass in C Minor with the American University in Beirut, Lebanon.

 In 2012/2013, Kristin sang the role of Bessie in Kurt Weill’s Mahagonny Songspiel with the Sinfonietta Riverdale, and was an Apprentice Artist with Caramoor Bel Canto, both in New York City.
 She appeared as the mezzo-soprano soloist in the US premiere of Johan De Meij’s 4th Symphony, Sinfonie de Lieder, with the New York Wind Symphony.
 She won the Artistic Director’s Award at the Connecticut Concert Opera competition, and was a semifinalist in the Joy in Singing competition in New York City, the American Traditions competition in Savannah, GA, and the Mildred Miller International Vocal Competition in Pittsburgh, PA.